nus-cs2113-AY2223S2/ip/README.md

 8. Load all tasks that are in the file data/duke.txt `load`
 9. End the conversation `bye`

-## Additional Notes
+## Additional Notes Regarding Loading and Saving
+- On the first use of the app, it might tell you that there are issues with loading the file.
+This is normal as the app checks for a save file in the '{ROOT_FOLDER}/data/duke.txt' on every load.
 - Leaving the app does NOT save your current task list.
 Make sure to save using the `save` command if you would like to keep your tasks.
 You can find the output file '{ROOT_FOLDER}/data/duke.txt'
 - You may also edit the files directly from the output save file '{ROOT_FOLDER}/data/duke.txt' for quick loads.
 The `load` function works appends all tasks into the current tasklist.
 Make sure to check for duplicates
+- If you would like to clear your tasks before a new session.
+You may delete the '{ROOT_FOLDER}/data/duke.txt' file or clear its contents
-- The non-autosave function allows more advanced users to edit their tasklists quickly
+- The non-autosave & autoload function allows more advanced users to navigate between adding and loading their tasklists quickly

 ## Setting up in Intellij